Skip to Content

 Some cases are simplified by the fact that one spouse travels extensively for work, lacks time, or believes they are not suited for full custody or even shared custody.
 In such instances, it becomes a question of agreeing on a visitation schedule.

 When one party insists on visitation rights, and the parent with primary custody is firmly against it, it can lead to a court battle.
-That is why you need an NYC visitation attorney by your side who is ready to fight for your rights.
+That is why you need a visitation lawyer in New York by your side who is ready to fight for your rights.

 Types of Visitation Agreements